CERTCC/Vultron/docs/howto/general_implementation.md

 !!! note ""

-    Vultron MPCVD Protocol Implementations SHOULD use transport-layer encryption to protect sensitive data in transit.
+    Vultron Protocol Implementations SHOULD use transport-layer encryption to protect sensitive data in transit.

 !!! note ""

-    Vultron MPCVD Protocol Implementations MAY use end-to-end encryption to protect sensitive data in transit.
+    Vultron Protocol Implementations MAY use end-to-end encryption to protect sensitive data in transit.

 ### Protecting Data at Rest